 Eat really good food that nourishes you

 Try not to stimulate your glands anymore, which means avoiding caffeine, alcohol, energy drinks and sugary treats.
 In fact, you could cut out other comfort foods too, such as bread and pasta.
+Focus on foods high in antioxidants as you probably have a high level of free radicals in your body.

 Take Omega 3 fatty acid supplements to help improve your overall mood.